 But for now I am just happy.
-After several attempts I have created my own playable game which people like and I will present it in 10 days on the SPIEL 19 Trade Show in Essen.
+After several attempts I have created my own playable game and it will hopefully be on Kickstarter soon.
 That is simply a dream come true.

 Did you ever think about creating your own game or actually doing it.
 What was your experience?